Orchestration — Causal Operations Atlas

 How it fits together

-export NFLTR_API_KEY="..." # from dashboard → Settings → API Keys
+nfltr config add-api-key "$NFLTR_API_KEY" # from dashboard → Settings → API Keys

 2. Launch Your First Task

-In My Active Orchestrations, click + Start.
+On the causal canvas Runs surface, click + Start.
 A small inline form opens:

 Why a client-side id?

 So you can queue follow-up commands (approve, answer) targeting the same task before the first digest tick lands.
-The planner uses that exact id when it calls StartTask, so the next command's task_id always resolves.
+The coordinator uses that exact id when it calls StartTask, so the next command's task_id always resolves.

 3. Read The Live View